trorter/react_hooks/README.md

-# Simplest to understand examples of how to use the main React hooks
+# Simplest to understand examples of how to use the main React hooks with typescript

 Feel free to use and learning something new